-- → Signposts for Reflection Birth 18 months - 1.1.1 How do you match your care routines to the child's own routine and needs? - 1.1.2 How does the child's key worker let other people know about the child's preferences?
+- → Signposts for Reflection Birth 18 months - 1.1.1 How do you match your care routines to the child's own routine and needs? - 1.1.2 How do you let other people know about the child's preferences?
 See 13.1

-- Identifying/recording/reviewing child's preferences - Child's preferences regarding security objects, nap times, things to look at, things which hold her/his attention, etc. - Appropriate choices a child can make as she/he gets older - e.g., around food and meal times, snacks, choosing between two playthings, etc. - → 12 36 months - 1.1.3 How do you foster each child's sense of control over her/ his daily experiences and activities?
+- Identifying/recording/reviewing children's preferences - Child's preferences regarding security objects, nap times, things to look at, things which hold her/his attention, etc. - Appropriate choices a child can make as she/he gets older e.g., around food and meal times, snacks, choosing between two playthings, etc. - → 12 36 months - 1.1.3 How do you foster each child's sense of control over her/ his daily experiences and activities?
 See 5.3 / 5.4

-- Opportunities for the child to have choices and make decisions - Challenges for the adult/setting in respecting the child's choices and decisions
+- Opportunities for the child to have choices and make decisions - Challenges for you in respecting the child's choices and decisions - Achieving a balance between child-chosen (directed) and adult-chosen (directed) activity

-- Achieving a balance between child-chosen (directed) and adult-chosen (directed) activity - Ensuring that the level of choice is appropriate for the child - Opportunities for the child to plan activities - Enabling a child with language and communication difficulties to share their plans - Challenges for the adult in enabling the child with special needs (e.g., communication, motor skills, etc.) to have choices and make decisions - Opportunities for the child to review her/his plans and activities - Catering for the child's interests in the daily routine - \rightarrow
+- Ensuring that the level of choice is appropriate for the child - Opportunities for the child to plan activities - Enabling children with language and communication difficulties to share their plans - Challenges for the adult in enabling the child with special needs (e.g., communication, motor skills, etc.) to have choices and make decisions - Opportunities for the child to review her/his plans and activities - Catering for the child's interests in the daily routine - \rightarrow